17 Jul Victim Support urges Terror Attack Survivors to access professional counselling services

 “We’re also providing dedicated support workers for those directly involved in the Court process, assistance with Victim Impact Statements and submissions to the Royal Commission of Inquiry into the Attack on Christchurch Mosques.
 Our support workers continue to work alongside Ministry of Social Development (MSD) Case Managers responsible for helping victims navigate and access Government support and services.

 For people needing more specialised treatment, Canterbury DHB is working with Victim Support to ensure all providers are aware of the referral pathways.

 “While the event itself was more than three months ago, we know from first-hand experience that the impacts on wellbeing and mental health will be felt for years to come.
 We’re in this for the long-haul and we’re committed to ensuring people have access to the support they need for as long as they need it,” says Ms McLeay.

 Victim Support is New Zealand’s principal support service for crime and trauma victims, providing specialised support to help homicide victims to participate fully and fairly in the justice system as well as cope with trauma.

-The organisation supports some 2000 people through the aftermath of murder, manslaughter and death by criminal act every year, a figure expected to exceed 3000 this year due to the mosque attacks.
+The organisation supports some 2000 people through the aftermath of murder, manslaughter and death by criminal act every year, a figure expected to exceed 3000 this year due to the terror attacks.

 For Victims: Click Here to find out more